xolf/wp-typeform/readme.txt

 == Description ==

-The plugin will give you an easy access to all
+The plugin will give you an easy access to all your typeforms.
-A few notes about the sections above:
+You can easily import your forms with giving the plugin your custom URL:

-*   "Contributors" is a comma separated list of wp.org/wp-plugins.org usernames
+*   The plugin will automaticly generate a shortcut code
-*   "Tags" is a comma separated list of tags that apply to the plugin
+*   You can choose if you want to implement it with an iframe, drawer or with a classic pop-up
 *   "Requires at least" is the lowest version that the plugin will work on
 *   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
 Note that it might work on higher versions... this is just the highest one you've verified.